Lamer87/Space_Engineers_DLC_unlocker/README.md

 ---
 - ***Troubleshooting***:

-  - **For every major release** (not for small patches): before downloading the update and to avoid ingame crashes/errors upon completion, you need to restore the dlc files inside the "Original backup" folder, allowing steam to apply the update without problems, then just wait for the new unlocker update.
+  - **For every major release** (not for small patches): before downloading the update and to avoid ingame crashes/errors upon completion, you need to restore the dlc files inside the "Original backup" folder, allowing steam to apply the update without problems, then just play and wait for the new unlocker update.

   - If you have automatic updates enabled (and you did the update without restoring the backup files previously), once completed it's best to check the game files from Steam, so you can play smoothly until new unlocker release.